doc22940/DarkDarkGo/README.md

 ## Project Status

-It is still a work in progress.
-The last time we tested (December 2017), the dark web did not give us enough results to serve a query.
+It is a work in progress.
+The last time we tested (December 2017), the dark web did not give us enough meaningful results to serve a query.
 However, each component was working and tested separately.
 Hence, this project can be used as a foundation to add more interesting features and build a more complex product.